Stevecmd/aws-bootcamp-cruddur-2023/journal/week0.md

 - Checked out the Free tier services and juxtaposed them against the trial services.
 - Created a new User following with CLI privileges.
 The user is configured with MFA, Access keys and access policies.
 - Configured Gitpod and also set the theme to dark mode.
+- Configured Env vars in Gitpod; every time the gitpod environment starts, it will automatically set up a new environment with my preconfigured credentails.
+- Confirmed that the AWS CLI is working and it is indeed bringing the expected user.
+- Created an AWS Budget via the CLI.
+- Enabled Billing and created a billing alarm via CLI.
+- Created a tag and pushed it to GitHub post commit.

 NB: aws --cli-auto-prompt
     aws sts get-caller-identity